Reasons to visit Split in Croatia

 Split in Croatia is one of the more exciting cities to visit in eastern Europe, with a wealth of cultural, historic and natural attractions to enjoy.
 The roads around the Dalmatian coast are excellent and can be used to get to all the attractions in the region, from the Emperor Diocletian’s palace in Split to the picturesque Croatian towns of Brac and Solta.
 The Split-Dalmatia countryside is breathtakingly beautiful and Split makes a great base for exploring the whole area by car or bus.

 Anyone captivated by the Roman Empire will find Split irresistible.
 The Emperor Diocletian built his retirement palace here and large sections of it still survive today.
 When he stunned everyone by abdicating he came to Split and spent his twilightyears growing prize cabbages, apparently he found it most therapeutic after a lifetime of hard campaigning.
 He dragged his co-Augustus Maximus unwillingly into retirement with him.
-However Maximus couldn’t adjust to a retired lifestyle after his spell in the imperial sun so he returned to join in the civil war that resulted in Constantine becoming single Emperor and founding Constantinople.
+However Maximus couldn’t adjust to a retired lifestyle after his spell in the imperial sun so he returned to join in the civil war that resulted in Constantine becoming single Emperor and founding Constantinople (now Istanbul).

 Split has grown from its ultimate retirement home beginnings into the largest ferry port and city in Dalmatia.
 Although for decades it was regarded as little more than a transit point on the way to Central Dalmatian resorts and the islands, today it is a major destination in its own right.